AI MedTech Match Grand Challenge

 The Mission of the Grand Challenge

-We are matching clinical researchers with AI researchers and funding one year projects to:
+We match clinical researchers from Michigan Medicine with AI researchers from across the University of Michigan and funding one-year projects to:

 1. Advance health AI research ideas that will improve patient care